riot/riot.github.io/documentation.md

     riot.mount('[is="mycomponent"]');
   </script>
 ```
-Note that you can use `is` attribute with any HTML tags, but not with [`template` tag](#fragments-loops).
+Note that you can use `is` attribute with any HTML tags, but not with the [`template` tag](#fragments-loops).

 ## Pure components

-If you want to have complete control over your components rendering you can use `riot.pure` to bypass the Riot.js internal logic, for example:
+If you want to have complete control over the rendering of your components you can use `riot.pure` to bypass the Riot.js internal logic, for example:

 ```html
 <my-pure-component>